 A complete history and physical examination are quintessential in patients with anal cancer.
 Patients may have no symptoms or present with anal bleeding, anal or pelvic pain, weight loss, the sensation of a mass in the anus or rectum, anal irritation, prolapse of tissue, incontinence of flatus or stools, and obstipation.
 Due to the negative stigma associated with this diagnosis, patients usually present late for medical care.
 Approximately 19% of patients wait six months or more after the onset of symptoms before seeking medical attention.
 Moreover, misdiagnosis does occur with some cases misdiagnosed as hemorrhoids, and in one review this occurred in 27% of cases.
 A complete history is important such as past medical history, sexual activity history, and any history of venereal diseases.
 A complete physical examination is imperative including digital rectal examination, inguinal lymph node palpation, and gynecologic examination in females including screening tests for cervical cancer.

-In addition to complete history and physical examination, laboratory and radiologic examinations are important.
+In addition to a complete history and physical examination, laboratory and radiologic examinations are important.
 Laboratory studies include a complete blood count (CBC), chemistry panel, HIV testing in specific cases, anoscopy, and anal mass biopsy or fine-needle aspiration, as well as imaging as indicated including CT or PET scan or an MRI.
 Imaging is imperative specifically when metastatic disease is suspected.
 Moreover, if the diagnosis of anal cancer is confirmed testing for HSV, gonorrhea, and chlamydia is recommended.

 In the past, the treatment of anal cancer was surgical resection utilizing the anterior-posterior approach.
 This treatment was curative in 50% of cases and was associated with significant morbidity.
 The current treatment modality for localized anal cancer is chemotherapy and radiation.
 The treatment of anal cancer, akin to many other malignancies, is dependent on the stage of disease at presentation.
 Tumors that are less than 2 cm with no lymph node involvement and are well differentiated (T1N0, stage I) are treated with local excision.
 If adequate negative margins are attained, patients are usually observed.
 Conversely, if tumors are stage I (T1N0) but are poorly differentiated or are a higher stage but not metastatic (poorly differentiated T1N0, T2-T4, and N0, or any T and N positive) are treated with chemotherapy and radiation.
 The regimen most widely used currently is mitomycin-C (12 mg/m intravenous (IV) bolus on day one), fluorouracil (1000mg/m/day IV continuous infusion over four days, during the first and last week of radiation), and radiation (total dose 45 Gy).
 This regimen afforded patients a 46% reduction in the risk of local failure.
 The expectations for patients is a complete response rate (CR) in 70% to 80% of cases with an overall five-year survival rate of greater than 65%.
 A large randomized phase III trial that involved 682 patients and compared the regimen above to an intensified regimen consisting of induction with cisplatin and fluorouracil followed by cisplatin, fluorouracil, and radiation.
 The latter regimen did not show superiority, and in fact, the five-year local-regional recurrence rate, distant metastatic rate, and the cumulative rate of colostomy favored the mitomycin-C regimen.
 Thus, in clinical practice, the established regimen is mitomycin-C, fluorouracil, and radiation.
 However, if mitomycin-C is contradicted then the cisplatin, fluorouracil, and radiation can be used.
 Patients presenting with inguinal lymph node involvement can receive additional radiation therapy to area or lymph nodes dissection although the latter is rarely used.
 For patients presenting with metastatic disease treatment is palliative and regimens used include fluorouracil, mitomycin-C, cisplatin, paclitaxel, in addition to other regimens.
 Trials evaluating the role of immunotherapy in anal squamous cell carcinoma is currently ongoing.